-A 13 person expedition in September 1995 put power dinghies on the amazing Lake Boonderoo on the Nullarbor Plain after it had flooded for only the second time in more than 200 years.
+Power dinghies on the amazing Lake Boonderoo on the Nullarbor Plain after it had flooded for only the second time in more than 220 years.

 A three boat, eleven man expedition fought falling floodwaters and 45OC heat in March 1994 to make the first ever boat trip down the Murchison River, Western Australia’s second longest waterway.